 HISTORY COMPS OVERVIEW:

-1) Junior majors will meet with the Comps tsarina once in Spring term (on Thursday, May 8th, 2014, 12-1 noon, for a special Pizza lunch) to discuss the comps process, and when you return in the fall as Seniors, there is one lunch meeting early in the term to clarify expectations and answer any questions.
+1) Junior majors will meet with the Comps tsar and tsarina once in Spring term, Thursday, May 7th, 2015, 12-1 noon, for a special pizza lunch, to discuss the comps process.
+When you return in the fall as Seniors, there is also one lunch meeting early in the term to clarify expectations and answer any questions.

 - Spring 2015:

 During the Fall and/or over winter break, once your proposal has been accepted, please compose the first 10-14 pages of a first rough draft of your project to bring to class the first day of winter term.
-This need not be a polished draft, it is merely a starting point for the work you plan to do winter term.
+Please do not panic, this need not be a polished draft, it is merely a starting point for the work you plan to do winter term.

 3) Spring - Voluntary Comps Panels.
 Our Comps Panels are completely optional, and are offered to provide our History majors an opportunity to share their projects and comps experiences with fellow majors, friends and family in a public forum.